tarwn/lessthandot-hugo/blogs/content/posts/2008-07-20-5-books-every-developer-should-read.md

 <span style="font-size:130%;color:#cc0000;"><strong><a href="http://www.amazon.com/exec/obidos/ASIN/0735619670/sql08-20/102-5735017-0910517?%5Fencoding=UTF8&camp=1789&link%5Fcode=xm2">Code Complete</a><br /> </strong></span>Code complete provides the reader with an insight into how

 to write good and easy to understand code.
-You will come away from this book with an appreciation of the thought process that should go into writing every class, routine, comment etc…
+You will come away from this book with an appreciation of the thought process that should go into writing every class, routine, comment etc...

 Software development steps are outlined clearly.
 Pitfalls to avoid are discussed and rewards obtained from good code is explained.
 The author tells you what you need to know and most importantly why you need this information.
 If one applies the ideas in this book, I think you will be a better programmer.